mattmacy/ZoF/index.md

 OpenZFS is available in the FreeBSD ports tree as sysutils/openzfs and sysutils/openzfs-kmod.
 It can be installed on FreeBSD stable/12 or later.

+To load the module at boot, put `openzfs_load="YES"` in /boot/loader.conf, and remove `zfs_load="YES"` if migrating a ZFS install.

+Beware that the FreeBSD boot loader does not allow booting from root pools with encryption active (even if it is not in use), so do not try encryption on a pool you boot from.

 # Development on FreeBSD

 The following dependencies are required to build OpenZFS on FreeBSD: